lbatalha/pySMARTnotify/README.md

 ###Caveats:
   - Uses SSL for SMTP.
-  - SMTP auth password is stored in **plain text**, so make sure you set proper file access permissions.
+  - SMTP auth password is stored in **plain text**, so make sure you set proper file access permissions (0700 ?).
   - `smartctl` requires root priviliges, make sure the user does not have to input password to run the script.
   - if running as root, remove `sudo` call.
   - make sure user can write the *"flagged drives"* file to the specified path.